 “Years of study have gone into evaluating the polar region VIPER will explore.
 VIPER is going into uncharted territory — informed by science — to test hypotheses and reveal critical information for future human space exploration,” he added.

 VIPER will collect samples from at least three drill locations.
-Analysis of these samples from a variety of depths and temperatures will help scientists to better predict where else ice may be present on the Moon based on similar terrain, allowing NASA to produce a global resource map.
+Analysis of these samples from various depths and temperatures will help scientists better predict where else ice may be present on the Moon based on similar terrain, allowing NASA to produce a global resource map.

 This map and the other science VIPER will produce will allow scientists to better understand the distribution of resources on the Moon and help inform future crewed missions to establish a long-term presence on the lunar surface.